 I found out things were stabilizing a bit, so it put a little less urgency to get up there as soon as possible.
 This meant I could rest a little easier when I pulled into the rest stop slightly north of Des Moines, Iowa.
 I actually slept about 6.5 hours until a storm rolled through and a bunch of stuff around me started getting struck by lightning.
 The loud thunder acted as an alarm clock.
 I hit the road and then drove through the storm.

 It was then a torturous week.
 Every day, there was a noticeable decline.
 There were several nights of thinking this was it.
 Somehow, he would make it through the night.
-Everyone still had to work each day and sitting up there all day, especially while he was sleeping, was a bit much.
-On Wednesday, Thursday, and Friday I logged in remotely and worked during the day.
-I would come and visit each night, while everyone else was there and there was a greater chance he was awake.
+Everyone still had to work and sitting up there all day, especially while he was sleeping, was a bit much so Wednesday, Thursday, and Friday I logged in remotely and worked during the day.
+I would come and visit each night, while everyone else was there and there was a greater chance we was awake.

 Now this side of the family is a big family.
 My dad had 6 brothers, for a total of 7 of them.
 The room would fill up fast since everyone but my uncle, his family, and me, lives in Marshfield.
 The nursing home actually moved him to one of the biggest rooms they had and it was still packed with people.

-The wake wasn’t supposed to be until Wednesday night and the funeral Thursday morning.
-Being the emotional rollercoaster everything was, I decided to take all of the next week off.
-It was supposed to be a short week anyway with Thursday being a Texas state holiday for LBJ’s birthday.
-I’ll get into more of the things I did in another blog post.
+The wake wasn't supposed to be until Wednesday night and the funeral Thursday morning.
+Being the emotional rollercoaster everything was, I decided to take the whole week off.
+It was supposed to be a short week anyway with Thursday being a Texas state holiday for LBJ's birthday.
+I'll get into more of the things I did in another blog post.